Mary Burger: 2016 NFR

 Burger entered into her fourth NFR as No. 1 in the World Standings.
 Burger was leading with the most money ever won by a barrel racer in the regular season.
 However, enough money can be won at the NFR that even the competitor in 15th place has a shot to win.
 Amberleigh Moore was in 15th coming into the NFR and left in second place.
 Competition at the NFR is between the top 15 competitors in the world standings.

 When Burger and Mo tipped a barrel in the 10th Round on the final day, they left the door open for three other competitors: Moore, Sherry Cervi, and Lisa Lockhart.
 However, none of three stepped up.
 Lockhart won the Average, Cervi won her first round of the rodeo, and Moore won second in the Average.
 Moore placed in eight of ten go-rounds winning $180,000 in NFR earnings.
 She gave Burger a major run for gold with three go-round victories, including an arena record tying run of 13.37 seconds in Round 8.
 She managed to take second place from the last spot of 15th.

 Through 10 rounds of competition in 10 days, she remained in that position.
 Since on the 10th day in the Championship round she and Mo tipped a barrel, Burger had no idea what the final standings, she was clueless that she had won, so she went to the barn to unsaddle Mo.
 They had to send someone after her to inform her she had won and to bring her back to the arena.

 Burger placed in five rounds at the NFR.
 She finished sixth in the Average.
 She slid by reserve world champion Amberleigh Moore by less than $11,000, which would typically be "a fourth-place check in any go-round" in Las Vegas.
 Burger's performance at the NFR plus her large season winnings, namely $50,000 from RodeoHouston and the $72,000 of her Calgary Stampede winnings that counted, brought her the success in a very close race.
 Even with Mo having a soft tissue injury, the horse came through for her as his vet was at the event and monitoring him every day.

 Mo was recognized when he was named the runner-up to AQHA/WPRA Horse of the Year CFour Tibbie Sinson.
-Mo was also named the Scoti Flit Bar Rising Star Award which was awarded on December 1 prior to the first performance.< She gives credit for winning to Mo and her supportive family.
+Mo was also named the Scoti Flit Bar Rising Star Award which was awarded on December 1 prior to the first performance.
+She gives credit for winning to Mo and her supportive family.

 She won $86,577 total in winnings at the NFR.
 Her total winnings season and NFR combined were $277,554 which were the most of any barrel racer that year which made her the WPRA World Barrel Racing Champion.
 This was her second champion title at the age of 68.
+Following this historic season, Burger officially retired from barrel racing.